All links go directly to official Muncie, Indiana government websites.

 Criminal Records

-The criminal records system in Delaware County encompasses various types of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
+The criminal records system in Delaware County covers various types of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
 The Delaware County Sheriff's Office and local police departments maintain these records, which are accessible to the public under the Indiana Access to Public Records Act.
-Residents can conduct background checks through the Indiana State Police, which provides comprehensive criminal history reports.
+Residents can conduct background checks through the Indiana State Police, which provides criminal history reports.
+The Indiana Bureau of Investigation also offers resources for Delaware County residents seeking information on criminal records and public safety.

 Public Records Access